 “Wolfgang told me, ‘We have a problem at the hospital.
 We need to bring the same level of care, community, and positivity toward each other that we bring to the children,’” said Rittenberg.
 Indeed, research has linked better communication among healthcare teams to better patient care; a 2015 article in the Columbia Medical Review found doing so can reduce the length of hospital stays and create more positive patient health outcomes.

 David Durand, chief medical officer at UCSF Benioff Oakland, says Stehr started raving about Rittenberg’s class immediately.
 “He asked: can we roll this out to some groups within the hospital?”

 The heart and mind of a leader

-By last March, Stehr had convinced hospital leadership, and they agreed to give Leadership Communication a try.
+By last March, Stehr had convinced hospital leadership, and they agreed to give Leadership Communications a try.
 A total of 25 hospital doctors, nurses, and staff kicked off a three-day workshop, run by the Berkeley Executive Coaching Institute.

 Rittenberg, a former professional actor who founded the Coaching Institute, uses theatrical activities to build bridges and develop respect among groups that have over the years ranged from Israeli and Palestinian students to Facebook and Salesforce execs.
 With UCSF Benioff Oakland he focused on developing “the heart and mind of a leader,” by getting staff to engage with each other.